Project X Zone 2: Reception

 Project X Zone 2 received mixed to positive reviews, receiving a score of 73/100 on Metacritic, with critics praising the game's cast of characters and improvements to issues present in the first game, but criticizing the game's easy difficulty and the fact that many assets were reused from the first game.
 The game received a 32/40 from Famitsu.
 Hardcore Gamer gave the game a 4/5 saying, "Project X Zone 2 is a funny, charming and amusing title.
 It sets out to entertain video game fans of all stripes and allows the player to jump from world to world to get a taste of other titles they may have been missing.
 Just based on the built-in "Crosspedia" encyclopedia database, the stack of games that I really want to try out has grown (Resonance of Fate, in particular).
 It's not challenging, but it was never meant to be.
 The gameplay is simply the vehicle to deliver the true focus of this title: dumb fun.
 Players who don't need everything to bristle with a dark malevolence will find a great time in this one."

 Sales

 The game sold 37,000 copies in Japan on its first week, selling through 60% of its shipment.
 The game made the #2 spot in the UK 3DS sales charts.

 Legacy

-In an interview with Nintendo Life, Kensuke Tsukanaka stated that he would like to continue the series.
+In an interview with Nintendo Life, Kensuke Tsukanaka stated that he would like to continue the series, though he admitted it wouldn’t be easy to realize each time.

 Hideki Kamiya of PlatinumGames has stated he was approached about having Sega character Bayonetta included in this game, to which he refused as he wanted Bayonetta and Dante from Devil May Cry to meet "on his own terms".
 However, he has stated he has come to regret this decision due to realizing how the fans would have loved the two interacting, and that if there is a Project X Zone 3 he would be all for Bayonetta's inclusion.